liamks/csc490-a3/Readme.md

 2. [Download the Zip](https://github.com/liamks/csc490-a3/archive/master.zip) or clone this repo to your computer.
 3. In the terminal navigate to `csc490-a3/` then run `npm install`.
 This will install all of `a3`'s dependencies.

+**If you are new to AngularJS** I recommend reading [AngularJS' Conceptual Overview](https://docs.angularjs.org/guide/concepts) and watching the first few free videos on [egghead.io](https://egghead.io/technologies/angularjs?order=ASC) - they're short and very informative.
+If you hit dead ends google them first!

 ## Part 1: JavaScript *(10 Points)*

 In the `js/` folder there are two files: